Citizen King: History

 The band formed in 1993 after the breakup of their previous band, Wild Kingdom.
-Both bands received a lot of local recognition for their live shows.
+Both bands gained considerable local recognition for their live shows.
 While Citizen King's first LP and EP were only commercial successes around Wisconsin, they were well received by critics.
-They were discovered by Speech from Arrested Development, who produced several tracks on their debut album Brown Bag.
+They were discovered by Speech from Arrested Development, who produced several tracks on their debut album, Brown Bag LP.
 They followed up with the EP Count the Days.

 They toured with Fishbone, and executives at Warner Bros.
-Records signed them after attending their show at the South by Southwest convention.
+Records signed them after attending their show at the South by Southwest festival.
 The band's 1999 release Mobile Estates received moderate commercial success.
 The album's hit song "Better Days (And the Bottom Drops Out)" was played in the pilot episode and the series finale of Malcolm in the Middle.